 d.
 Tunnel Heater.
-Use a self-propelled unit capable of heating the underlying pavement while shielding the previously milled material from direct flame, and meeting subsection 155.8a.
+Use a self-propelled unit capable of heating the underlying pavement while shielding the previously milled material from direct flame, preventing the material from catching on fire and meeting subsection 155.8a.
 The tunnel heater may be equipped with a milling unit.
 In this case, the tunnel heater shall also meet subsection 155.8b.